 Good luggage is key to traveling with ease.
 I cannot stress this enough.
 Ever since I was little, I've always invested in quality luggage and it makes all the difference in your travels.
 I grew up loving Tumi, and while they have been some of the most reliable luggage I have ever owned, I entered into the tech craze and joined the bandwagon of Raden smart luggage just last year.
 My luggage has a tracker, battery pack, and a TSA-approved lock on it.
 The Raden carry-on is perfect for an overnight trip, but too small (IMO) for a long weekend trip, and I don't like checking bags.
-While I think the Raden luggage does travel nicely, I think that I prefer simplicity and functionality the most, so I'm considering getting some classic Rimowa pieces as my next purchase.
+While I think the Raden luggage does travel nicely, I think that I prefer simplicity and functionality the most, so I've upgraded to some classic Rimowa pieces (29", 26", and 21").
 I also have an awesome Samsonite luggage that is super light that I like I take on long trips.
 It was very inexpensive, but is awesome to travel with internationally.

-Generally speaking, I wear layers on flights- tons of layers upon layers because I get cold easily.
+Generally speaking, I wear layers on flights- tons of layers upon layers because I get cold easily, and I try to wear one color to make it easy and monotoned.
 I wear an oversized scarf that doubles as a blanket that I designed, an eye-mask to put over my eyes (so no one can stare at me as I'm sleeping), a pair of thick socks from Muji, and slippers so that I can remove my shoes and wear those throughout the flight.
 My favorite slippers are by a little cobbler in Shanghai that are silk with hand-stitched designs on them.
 I have a few that are custom and a few that are his designs, but I love all of them.
 Almost always when I travel, I will peak into a little shop that is custom to that city and pick up a souvenir or two.
 I also bring my memory foam rectangular pillow for any flight over 5+ hours.

 Traveling kills your skin, so even on the road, I bring a lot of skincare products.
-I have my ten-step Korean beauty routine that I do at home, but I'm not as aggressive when I'm traveling.
+I have my 10-Step Beauty Routine that I do at home that I have outlined here, but I'm not as aggressive when I'm traveling.
 I always bring my Beauty Water from Son & Park, which is really an all-in-one solution for cleaning your skin,

 I try and protect my skin as much as possible from the sun- especially on my face, so I always wear large brim hats if the sun is strong, and non-toxic sunscreens like La Roche Posay.
 If I wear anything higher than 15 SPF on my body, I won't tan at all, so 15 SPF is usually enough for me and I prefer Clarins's 15 SPF Sunscreen Oil.
 It goes on really well and it's easy to travel with in a plastic container from Muji.

 My makeup routine is quite simple.
 I don't wear a lot of makeup generally, but I use Laura Mercier's Oil-Free Tinted Moisturizer with SPF 20 every day and Nars Bronzer and Nars Blush for highlights.
 I also use Chanel's pencil and liquid liner, mascara and some combination of their lipstick.
 If I want to add more contouring for evening, I use Nars eyeshadows.
-My brush set is from Japonesque (Kumadori) and I have some Chanel brushes as well and I carry them always bundled up in my black Mac Make-up Bags.
 My favorite thing to do is be adventurous with a pop of color on my lips.

 I care about my hair probably more than most people, but you have to in order to make sure your strands are healthy for years to come.
 I colored my hair a lot when I was younger, so I have to make sure I watch and use appropriate products.
 At home I use Kertain Complex, but on the road I usually use Keratase.

-If I'm on the east coast, I do a variety of things including boxing, pilates or yoga a few times a week.
+If I'm on the east coast, I do a variety of things including boxing, pilates or barre a few times a week.
 I also try and walk everywhere I need to go, so sometimes if the weather is nice, it I could be walking about the city runnings errands for miles.
 If I'm on the west coast, I walk about 4 miles in the mornings, bike, or surf.
 If I am Europe, (usually spend most of my time in Paris or London), I walk and walk and walk.
 If I'm in Paris, I have a bike there, so usually bike around since its quicker or take the metro.
 In London, I take the underground, then walk the rest of the way.
-My approach to fitness comes from a place of wellness versus vanity.